-Any asset which is past due 360 days or more shall be classified Loss and written-off at the end of the current calendar quarter but not later than 90 days after first being identified as Loss.
-However, write-off may be deferred but only if the loan is: (i) well-secured; and (ii) legal action has commenced; and (iii) the time to realize collateral is less than one year.
-Guarantees must be honored within 90 days of being called to preclude Loss classification.
+Any asset which is in arrears 360 days or more shall be classified as Loss.
+Guarantees must be honoured within 90 days of call to preclude a Loss classification of the asset secured by such guarantee.
+Any asset which is in arrears 720 days or more shall be written-off within 90 days.
+Write-off may be deferred only if the loan is: (i) well-secured; and (ii) legal action has commenced; and (iii) the time to realize collateral is less than one year.

-Loans classified Loss shall be written off by crediting "loans" and debiting the balance sheet account "provisions for loan losses".
+Loans shall be written off by crediting "loans" and debiting the balance sheet account "provisions for loan losses".
 In no event should loan write-offs be taken directly to capital accounts or expensed in the income statement.
 (In the case of other assets, a credit should be made to the other asset account and a debit to "other operating expense".)